mixophrygian/browser_history_mcp/README.md

 - **Direct Database Access**: Reads directly from browser SQLite databases
 - **Temporary Caching**: Optional local caching for performance

-### Security Considerations

-- Only use in trusted environments
-- Ensure browser databases are not shared
-- Review cached data regularly
-- Close browsers before analysis

-### Best Practices

-1. **Close browsers** before running analysis
-2. **Review permissions** for any MCP client integration
-3. **Regular cleanup** of cached data if desired
-4. **Monitor access** to browser history files

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note**: This tool is designed for personal use and local analysis.
-Please respect privacy and use responsibly.